How to construct a winning stock portfolio for 2022

 Case Notes

 According to Investopedia your best bet for consistent long-term growth is to have a diversified portfolio.
-They recommended the following process in establishing a stock portfolio:
+They recommended the following process for establishing a stock portfolio:

 • First, determine the appropriate asset allocation for your investment goals and risk tolerance.